microsoft/vscode-cosmosdb/README.md

 - Create a Cosmos DB account by clicking the `+` button in the title
 - View Azure Cosmos DB accounts and open directly in the portal
-- View/Create/Delete databases, collections, graphs, and documents
+- View/Create/Delete databases, collections, graphs, stored procedures, and documents
-- Click on a document to open in the editor
+- Click on a document or stored procedure to open in the editor
 - Click on a graph to visualize data
 - Query graph using [Gremlin](https://docs.microsoft.com/azure/cosmos-db/gremlin-support)
 - Edit a document and persist changes to the cloud